petrelharp/pyslim/docs/previous_versions.md

 It also changes the format for storing mutation metadata: now this is stored in top-level metadata, and the SLiM mutation IDs are now stored in mutation metadata.
-These mutation IDs are also still saved by SLiM as a comma-separated string to the derived state of each mutation, but this should not be relied on.
+These mutation IDs are also still saved by SLiM as a comma-separated string to the derived state of each mutation.

 1. Each time python evaluates ``ts.metadata`` (e.g., using ``ts.metadata["SLiM"]``)
 a new copy of the metadata dict is decoded and returned.
 In large SLiM simulations,